 MAKE A PLAN TO HANDLE CRAVINGS

-- Wait 15 minutes.
-Challenge yourself to read a magazine, listen to music or play your favorite game for 15 minutes.
-Cravings only last a few minutes!
+- Reading a magazine, listening to music or playing your favorite game for 10 minutes.

 - Taking a walk or jog.
 Short bursts of activity can help beat a nicotine craving.

 - Reviewing your reasons for quitting.
 Thinking it through makes you stronger.

 - Going to a smokefree zone like a store or restaurant where you can’t smoke.

 - Calculate your savings and decide what to buy with all that extra money.

 - Keeping your mouth busy with a stick of gum, hard candy or glass of water.